 How the Kichwa paint faces

 Our visit to the village included a demonstration of how the Kichwa traditionally paint their faces.
 Indigenous cultures paint their faces for different reasons.
-It could be for religious ceremonies, war, hunting, beauty, good fortune, or all of the above.
-Our guide was so immersed in explaining how it was done, he never explained why the Kichwa paint their faces.
-So if you have the answer, please let us know.
+South American tribal face paint is applied for religious ceremonies, war, hunting, beauty, good fortune, or all of the above.

-To create the beautiful, orange color in Amazonian face paint, they use a seed pod from a native tree called Achiote.
+If you’re wondering how to make Amazonian face paint, the Kichwa use a seed pod from a native tree called achiote.
 Also known as annatto, it is an essential ingredient in many Central and South American cuisines.
 It doesn’t add any flavor, just a pretty saffron hue.
+And yes, you can buy it on Amazon.

 The seed pods may look prickly, but they are actually pretty soft.
 Our guide plucked a fresh pod and cracked it open just by squeezing it.
 He then pulled a palm frond stalk apart and peeled off some of the fiber to create a long stick, which he poked into the seed pod.
 After swirling it around for a few seconds, he brought it out, covered in the beautiful, bright hue.